EduardoVeri/Concurrent-Distributed-Programming/README.md

 The `sequential` executable is the sequential version of the diffusion equation solver, while the `omp`, `cuda` and `mpi` executables are the parallel versions using OpenMP, Compute Unified Device Architecture (CUDA) and Message Passing Interface (MPI), respectively.
 The shared library `libDiffusionEquation.so` can be used to interface with the diffusion solver in Python.

-The `NO_OPTIMIZATION` flag can be used to disable compiler optimizations.
-By default, the project is built with optimizations enabled.
-To disable optimizations, use `-DNO_OPTIMIZATION=ON`. **Note that the optimization process can vectorize the code so well that the parallelization does not provide any speedup**.
-In such cases, you can disable optimizations to see the effect of it.

 ## Using the C executable
 The C executable provides a command-line interface for solving diffusion equations.
 The executable takes the following command-line arguments: